 You can download the guidance notes and application form via the link below:

 Application forms, along with supporting documentation, can be submitted by post or email.
-If you are applying by email you must submit a hard copy of your signed declaration within 5 working days, i.e. Friday 31 March 2017.
+If you are applying by email you must also submit a hard copy of your signed declaration by 5pm Friday 26 October 2018.
 Late signed declarations will not be accepted.

 Forms submitted by post must be marked 'HIA Small Grant Scheme for Social Support'.

-If you have any queries you can contact the HIA Sponsor Branch.
+If you have any queries you can contact the HIA Implementation Branch.